 If you find the methods above tiresome, we recommend using an automated process.
 Auslogics BoostSpeed offers the simplest, safest, and most reliable way to speed up Windows 10 startup.

 The program is easy to install and use.
-Plus, there are useful tips to guide you when using the various tools.
-Besides cleaning PC junk and deleting file duplicates, BoostSpeed disables startup programs and defragments your hard drives.
+Plus, useful tips guide you when using the various tools.
+Besides cleaning PC junk and deleting file duplicates, BoostSpeed disables startup programsand defragments your hard drives.

-All these features are designed to improve the boot time and boost your Windows 10 PC’s overall performance and efficiency.
-With BoostSpeed, you get over a dozen tools at your disposal to tweak and optimize your computer as you please.
+So if your Windows PC is slow, these features can improve the boot time and boost your Windows 10 PC’s overall performance and efficiency.
+In addition, with BoostSpeed, you get over a dozen tools to tweak and optimize your computer as you want.